Principles of Dural Arteriovenous Fistula Surgery

 Intracranial hemorrhage and neurologic deficit is likely in 2% of the Borden classification type I, 39% of type II, and 79% of type III dAVFs.

-The most common presentation of a low-grade (Borden Type I) dAVF is pulsatile tinnitus, which may be auscultated as a bruit by the clinician.
+The most common presentation of a low-grade (Borden Type I) dAVF in patients is pulsatile tinnitus, which may be auscultated as a bruit by the clinician.
 Other presentations include headaches or deteriorating mentation from the effects of venous congestion.
 Hydrocephalus or edema may occur as a result of an obstructive outflow in a large venous varix or from impaired cerebrospinal fluid (CSF) drainage caused by increased venous sinus pressures.

 The natural history of dAVFs without cortical venous drainage is fairly benign; only 1% of these lesions convert from Borden types I and II to Borden type III.
 However, there is a 45% mortality rate over 4 years among patients with cortical venous drainage, a 19.2% intracranial hemorrhage rate per year and 10.9% new neurologic deficit rate per year.
 For patients who present with hemorrhage, the rehemorrhage rate is 35% within the first 2 weeks of the initial ictus.
 Venous stenosis is a concerning sign and suggests the risk of transformation to a more malignant one or the loss of venous access.